-Three variables associated with clothing alter thermal balance: insulation, permeability and ventilation.
+Three variables associated with clothing that alter the thermal balance consist of insulation, permeability and ventilation.

 Cotton clothing provides most of these variables.
-Clothes should be made of thin cotton (eases evaporation) loose fitting, light in weight and color (reflects heat).
-Clothes should be regularly washed to remove the sweat and salt which can irritate the skin and lead to infection.
+As such, clothes should be made of thin cotton that eases evaporation, loose fitting as well as light in weight and colour (reflects heat).

+Clothes should be regularly washed to remove the sweat and salt, which can irritate the skin and lead to infection.
 Long sleeved shirts and trousers are recommended.
 A hardhat should be worn to protect the head face and neck.
-Tinted safety glasses can reduce damage to the eyes.
+Tinted safety glasses shall also be used to reduce any possible damage to the eyes.

-- In certain situations personal protective equipment (eg: face masks. impermeable fire protective clothing) must be worn which can aggravate heat stress by not allowing sweat to evaporate.
-Special working practices may need to be adopted.
-There are synthetic under garments made up of combed cotton and polyolefin fibres which wick moisture away from the skin leaving the body dry. - Cooling devices (e.g. ice vests water circulating cool suits, air circulating, and reflective clothing) may need to be worn for very specific tasks.
-However because they represent a potential safety hazard a work assessment should be performed prior to their employment.
+In certain situations, PPE (facemasks, impermeable fire protective clothing, etc.) must be worn which can possibly aggravate heat stress by not allowing sweat to evaporate.
+In this case, special working practices may need to be adopted.
+There are synthetic under garments made up of combed cotton and polyolefin fibres, which wick moisture away from the skin leaving the body dry.

-6.0 Training
+Cooling devices (ice vests water circulating cool suits, air circulating, and reflective clothing) may need to be worn for very specific tasks.
+However because they represent a potential safety hazard, a work assessment should be performed prior to their employment.

+8.0 TRAINING

-- Supervisors, contractors and employees must be trained to recognize symptoms of heat stress prior to performing work in potentially heat stress situations. - Training must include recognition of signs and symptoms of heat stress in themselves and co-workers, work rest schedule, emphasis on fluid intake, flagging system. - Training should be conducted closer to the summer months to ensure awareness among workers.
-This can take place at "toolbox" talks and or JSA discussion sessions at the beginning of each shift. - Display heat stress awareness posters/ charts be written in as many common languages used by the workers.
+Supervisors, contractors and employees must be trained to recognize the symptoms of heat stress prior to performing work in potential heat stress situations.

+Training must include the recognition of signs and symptoms of heat stress in themselves and coworkers, work rest schedule, emphasis on fluid intake and flagging system.

+Training should be conducted closer to the summer months to ensure awareness among the workers.
+This can take place at "toolbox" talks and or JSA discussion sessions at the beginning of each shift.

-7.0 Roles & Responsibilities
+Display of posters or charts of heat stress awareness to be written in as many common languages used by the workers shall be used as well.

+9.0 ROLES AND RESPONSIBILITIES

-7.1 End Users & EPC Contractors Management
+9.1 End Users and EPC Contractors

-Each End user and Engineering, Procurement & Commission (EPC) Contractor is required to ensure that these guidelines are taken up on their respective Heat Stress Management System and that it is followed without exception.
-All Heat Stress or Heat Stress related incidents must be reported to RLC / MIC / DCA Medical immediately.

-- Provide Heat Stress Index measurement regularly on day to day basis to site staff. - Review heat stress precautions in respect of work to be performed in hot locations. - Consider scheduling the hottest jobs for the cooler part of the day or nights, or the use of other methods to reduce heat stress. - Scheduling, plan for additional breaks, as needed, to cool off on hot jobs in particular hot conditions. - Evaluate non-routine jobs where there may be a heat stress concern. - Stop work as and when required in terms at Heat Index indicator.
+- Ensure that these guidelines are taken up on their respective Heat Stress Management System and that it is followed without exception. - Report all Heat Stress or Heat Stress related incidents to RLC/MIC/DCA Medical immediately. - Provide Heat Stress Index measurement regularly on day-to-day basis to site staff. - Review heat stress precautions in respect of work to be performed in hot locations. - Consider scheduling the hottest jobs for the cooler part of the day or nights, or the use of other methods to reduce heat stress. - Scheduling or plan for additional breaks, as needed, to cool off on hot jobs in particular hot conditions. - Evaluate non-routine jobs where there may be a heat stress concern. - Stop work as and when required in terms at Heat Index Indicator.

-7.2 Medical Officer (RLC / MIC / DCA)
+9.2 Medical Officer (RLC/MIC/DCA)

-- Make sure that all Heat Stress related incidents reported are properly investigated and recorded. - Report immediately any Heat Stress incident to HSSE Department of Industrial Cities Directorate. - Follow up and coordinate Heat Stress related incidents with the End user medical staff.
+- Ensure that all Heat Stress related incidents reported are properly investigated and recorded. - Report immediately any Heat Stress incident to HSSE Department. - Follow up and coordinate Heat Stress related incidents with the End user's medical staff.

-7.3 Employees
+9.3 Employees

-- Be familiar with the early warning signs of heat stress in themselves and co-workers and take immediate action when they are noted. - Utilize personal protective equipment as needed. - Drink plenty of fluids prior to entering a hot environment and continuously when indicated to prevent dehydration (1/2 litre every 20 minutes). - Take regular rest brakes and follow flagging system - Inform the supervisor of any heat stress concerns relating to the work place.
+- Be familiar with the early warning signs of heat stress in themselves and co-workers and take immediate action when they are noted. - Utilize personal protective equipment as needed. - Drink plenty of fluids prior to entering a hot environment and continuously when indicated to prevent dehydration (1/4 litre every 20 minutes). - Take regular rest brakes and follow flagging system. - Inform the Supervisor of any heat stress concerns relating to the work place.

-7.4 Supervisors
+9.4 Supervisors